-If technical simulation is selected, one must choose between the following 4 technical simulation strategies, all explained in chapter 6:
+If technical simulation is selected, one must choose between the following 2 technical simulation strategies, which are explained in chapter 6:

 - 1. Balancing heat demands - 2.
-Balancing both heat and electricity demands - 3.
-Balancing both heat and electricity demands (Reducing CHP also when needed partly for grid stabilisation) - 4.
-Balancing heat demands using triple tariff
+Balancing both heat and electricity demands

 Furthermore, the individual heat pumps can operate based on two strategies, vehicle to grid can balance based on two strategies, and priority can be chosen between pumped hydro and vehicle to grid.